 2. We reaffirm our strong commitment to promote environmental democracy and its key components, namely, access to environmental information, public participation and access to justice, in the ECE region and beyond, as essential prerequisites for building a sustainable future for current generations and those to come.

 3. The Aarhus Convention and its Protocol on PRTRs have been leading and inspiring actions to promote a democratic change in environmental matters across the globe.
-Within the ECE region, the Convention and the Protocol play an important normative role and help to strengthen public participation and the involvement of civil society, including environmental NGOs, local communities and marginalized groups, in decision-making.
+Within the ECE region, the Convention and the Protocol play an important normative role and help to strengthen the right to access to environmental information, including information on pollution, as well as public participation in the decision-making processes, and the involvement of civil society, including environmental NGOs, local communities and marginalized groups.
 Furthermore, Aarhus Centres have established themselves as important bridges between public authorities and civil society.

 4. At the same time, we note with great concern that human rights violations, terrorism, radicalism and populism are undermining the foundations of democracy in many countries around the world, including in countries that are party to the Aarhus Convention and its Protocol on PRTRs and other ECE countries.
 The democratic right of appeal to an independent judiciary through open and transparent mechanisms of access to justice is as important as ever to counter these tendencies.